SamuelCr99/obsidian_notes/Notes/Assignment 1 Advanced Algorithms.md

 * I assume a adjacency list is used to keep track of connections in graph.
 # Exercise 2
 #### Background
 * Consider a 1 dimensional line with a number of points, maybe a street with houses.
-How do we successfully choose a point on this graph such that the
+How do we successfully choose a point on this graph such that the distance from each point
 #### Suggested Algorithm
 * We will consider the X axis and the Y axis independently.
 * For each axis, iterate over the available points and find which point which minimizes the overall cost.
 The point we find will be the correct point in that axis.